 Third Pillar: Individual Pension Savings Plan

 Via the third pillar, an individual pension savings plan allows everybody to top-up your future retirement money on your own initiative.
 There is a tax advantage between 25% and 30% (excluding municipal tax), depending from the type of pension savings plan.
 The amounts are adjusted every year.
-This type of pension plan is very popular in Belgium:
+This type of plan is very popular in Belgium.
+Below the amount valid for 2022:

 Fourth Pillar: Voluntary Personal Savings